Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

 X Window System and its protocol, a translation of a misnamed paradigm

-Modifications for StumpWM: "prefix key"; caps lock button; alt pointer activation; alt pointer placement; mathemagical cursor placement
+Modifications for StumpWM: "prefix key"; caps lock button; alt pointer activation; alt drag and drop; alt pointer placement; mathemagical cursor placement; mark cursor points

-The tile-view manager StumpWM is a lisp image exported from SBCL (Steel Bank Common Lisp), and is intended for managing the Xwindows of an Xserver.
+The split-view manager StumpWM is a lisp image exported from SBCL (Steel Bank Common Lisp), and is intended for managing the Xwindows of an Xserver.

-Tiled views are adjacent non-intersecting areas, thereby efficiently encompassing the whole screen.
-Initially, StumpWM was known as "ratpoison" because it focused on eliminating any requirement for an electronic device emulating the toggling of the buttocks of a rodent.
+Split-views are adjacent non-intersecting areas, like tiles, thereby efficiently encompassing the whole screen.
+Initially, StumpWM was known as "ratpoison" because it focused on eliminating any requirement for an electronic device emulating the toggling of the buttocks on a rodent.

 Personalize StumpWM with its initialization file "~/.stumpwm.d/init.lisp", such as adding keybindings or new actions.
 Or, include lisp from other files when starting by adding lines like: